All the authentic and delicious flavour of Char Siu with a lower fat content and without the additives.

-I walked past the char siu and BBQ duck hanging in the window in Market Square and had immediate cravings for Asian BBQ.
-Unfortunately I’m still reacting badly to pretty much every chemical, colouring and additive so I had to find a work around in my own kitchen if I wanted authentic tasting BBQ pork buns this week.
+I walked past the char siu and BBQ duck hanging in the window in Market Square and had immediate cravings for Chinese BBQ pork.
+Char Siu has been a long time favourite but as I’m still reacting badly to most processed foods, colourings and additives I had to find a workaround in my own kitchen that was both lower fat and without the additives if I wanted to eat authentic tasting BBQ pork buns again.

 The dark red/brown outer colour of the char siu roast is now often emphasised with red food colouring, while I love the look I prefer not to add colourings to my food so I’ve left it out.
 The marinade and basting already does a good job of colouring up the meat.
 If you prefer a more vivid red colour a couple of drops of red food dye into your marinade will give you that result.

 Despite several moves away from the traditional nothing is lost, this makes an authentically flavoursome roast and brings back memories of Hong Kong.
 There are a multitude of serving options but generally it will be plated along side rice or noodles, encased in soft bao (buns) or paper thin Asian style pancakes.
 A few slices are also fantastic floated on a hearty bowl of ramen, delicious!

 A few additional tips for preparation and serving of Char Siu

 - You can absolutely use a leaner cut like pork fillet in places of the more traditional pork shoulder but you’ll need to make a few tweaks.
 A bit more oil added in the flavouring paste, plenty of marinade time and basting to keep it juicy as well as infusing flavour.

 - If your pork fillet is large cut it in half to give longer and thinner strips for roasting.
 This gives better coverage of the marinade for flavour and presents better when carved.
 You can also carefully stab it a few times with the tip of a small sharp knife to allow the flavour deep inside.